PDendys/movies/README.md

 Debouncing is used on input in order to avoid to many http requests.

 #### Environment
-Node 16.0.0 is required because react scripts packages was used.
+Node 16.0.0 is required (react scripts package was used).
 In order have possibility to use old node version nvm was introduced.